Common Web Vulnerability - PHP

 Example of Remote File Inclusion (RFI):

 Consider a web application that includes a PHP file based on a parameter supplied in the URL.
-For example, http://example.com/index.php?page=about
+For example, http://example.com/index.php?page=about.
+The application dynamically includes the specified page based on the page parameter.

 Vulnerable Code Example: